gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ## <a id="using-core-namespace"></a>Using the Core Namespace

-To simplify configuration, [spring-data-gemfire-name] provides a dedicated XML namespace for configuring core [vmware-gemfire-short-name] components.
+To simplify configuration, Spring Data for VMware GemFire provides a dedicated XML namespace for configuring core GemFire components.
 You can configure beans directly by using Spring's standard `<bean>` definition.
 All bean properties are exposed through the XML namespace, which minimizes the need to use raw bean definitions.